 How much does it cost to start up a new online business?

-How much should you set aside for this project?
+How much should you set aside for your online business startup costs?

 Can you start up for free and then wait until you’re making some money before you spend any?